 The final thing to do is to get your manager or project sponsor to approve your budget.
 Talk to them about how you put it together and what elements make up your overall budget.

 That’s it!
-Project budgeting is a basic project management skill, and this guide will get you started creating a project budget.
+Project budgeting is an essential project management skill, and this guide will get you started creating a project budget.